drew-bowman/Colorization/README.md

 This project was coded in Jupyter Notebooks using Python.
 More details about colorization theory, implementation, tests, discussion, etc. can be found in [my undergraduate research thesis](https://drive.google.com/file/d/10PYoKT_YwOIlvwnCFpDo6Mz5gK7t0GaC/view?usp=sharing) completed at Elon University.

-This research was also turned into a [paper](https://facstaff.elon.edu/sspurlock/papers/bowman20_colorization.pdf) which will be published with the following citation:
+This research was also turned into a [paper](https://facstaff.elon.edu/sspurlock/papers/bowman20_colorization.pdf) which is published with the following [citation](https://dl.acm.org/doi/abs/10.5555/3447307.3447312):

-Drew Bowman and Scott Spurlock.
-Chasing Rainbows: Colorizing Black and White Images with Adversarial Learning. _Journal of Computing Sciences in Colleges_.
-36, 2 (December 2020).
+Bowman, D., & Spurlock, S. (2021).
+Chasing rainbows: colorizing black and white images with adversarial learning. _Journal of Computing Sciences in Colleges, 36_(5), 57-66.

 ## Goal
 The aim of this project was to develop a model that could be trained on color images and then